Biochar Cost Share Opportunities

 If your site has received funds from the Outdoor Heritage Fund, you may be eligible for use of one Big Box Kiln, with dedicated trailer with no equipment rental charge.
 Damage deposit required.

-Your biochar processing may also be eligible for a reduced fee on subcontracted assistance.
 You can also hire Great River Greening staff to operate the kilns and/or to oversee the biochar operations.

 Partners in Great River Greening’s OHF programs - Anoka Sand Plain, Sauk River Watershed, Metro Big Rivers, and Cannon River Watershed – receive priority consideration.
-Funded by Outdoor Heritage Fund.
+ASP partners may also be eligible for a reduced fee on subcontracted assistance.

 Learn more